Ford recalls 15,600 cars in South Africa over fire risk

-JOHANNESBURG Ford Motor Co (F.N) is recalling nearly 16,000 Ikon and Figo models in South Africa due to a potential fire risk, it said on Friday.
+JOHANNESBURG (Reuters) - Ford Motor Co (F.N) is recalling nearly 16,000 Ikon and Figo models in South Africa due to a potential fire risk, it said on Friday.

 The models were built between 2004 and 2012 in India, Ford said in a statement.